tkrisztian95/basic-k8s-dev-cluster-setup-examples/single-node/K3s/Readme.md

 In case of errors try open your command window or terminal as privileged and recrating the VM with `vagrant destroy` and `vagrnat up`.

-**Note:** You might need Super Administrator rights on the host to setup the VMs with specific features.
+**Note:** You might need Super Administrator rights on the host to set up the VMs with specific features.